biocompibens/BioPhenics_app/README.md

 #### Input.xlsx specification

+An example can be found at example/1_input_deepmodule (toy).xlsx.
 It needs to be an Excel file with a sheet named `Image_path` which contains columns named `Barcode`, `Wells`, `Content` and `Path`.
 Columns `Fields` and `Wave Length` are optional but if present, data will be concatenated for each value of `Wave Length` and aggregated per values of `Fields`.
 Other columns are ignored.